Happy Men’s Health Month, guys.

 It’s a wonder we don’t all look like hairless, grey aliens.

-For guys who developed T1 before puberty, reduced testosterone levels often lead to reduced caveman body hair and thinner, fairer “peach fuzz” beards in the first place, all of which last into adulthood.
+For guys who developed T1D before puberty, reduced testosterone levels often lead to reduced body hair and thinner, fairer “peach fuzz” beards in the first place, all of which last into adulthood.

-Even if we might end up less “manly” than the men of the past — with our damaged chromosome, slightly reduced size, thinner beards and balding heads, and at-risk bedroom capabilities—we can have the ultimate revenge against diabetes and live up to the original charter of Men’s Health Month.
+So we might end up less “manly” than the men of the past — with our damaged chromosome, slightly reduced size, thinner beards and balding heads, and at-risk bedroom capabilities.
+But we can take the ultimate revenge on diabetes by doing everything in our power to live healthfully.

-So Gentlemen PWDs (people with diabetes) reading this: Go see your doctor regularly.
-Mind your glucose managment, and take care of all the other aspects of your diabetes -- and whatever else may ail you.
+Male PWDs (people with diabetes) reading this: Go see your doctor regularly.
+Mind your glucose management, and take care of all the other aspects of your diabetes — and whatever else may ail you.